See exclusive deals in your area

 As in previous generations, the 2016 Escalade comes in rear-wheel-drive and four-wheel-drive versions.
 With running gear derived from that of GM's full-size pickup truck line, it's one of few large luxury SUVs with a solid rear axle.
 But Magnetic Ride Control is now standard, and the suspension tracks and damps better than the last Escalade, better than much of the competition.
 Four-wheel drive is an option, and has a quasi-all-wheel-drive mode.
 Towing capacity continues to impress with ratings from 7,900 to 8,300 pounds.

 Interior space is slightly down from previous iterations, but the Escalade has never been so comfortable.
-The standard model is 204 inches long, and the extended Escalade ESV stretches all the way to 224 inches—or almost 19 feet—long.
+The standard model is 204 inches long, and the extended Escalade ESV stretches all the way to 224 inches.
+Behind the wheel of the Escalade ESV it's hard to ignore that the big Caddy is nearly 19 feet long from bumper to bumper.

 Second- and third-row seats fold with the touch of a button, and though the cargo floor is somewhat higher than in previous Escalades, it's at a waist-height level that makes it easier to load and unload heavier items.
 There's over 15 cubic feet of space behind the third row, a capacity that more than doubles on the long-wheelbase Escalade ESV.